Matt-DESTROYER/CDN/JS/DOMLib/README.md

 ```js
 DOMLibController.prototype.SetVariable(name, value);
 ```
 This method can be used to set the value of a variable previously created, and thus indirectly write to the DOM (if the variable's settings includes `"out"`).
+Returns the variable object.

 ```js
 DOMLibController.prototype.GetVariable(name);
 ```
 This method can be used to get the value of a variable previously created, and thus indirectly read from the DOM (if the variable's settings includes `"in"`).
+Returns the variable object.

 > Note: Documentation is still in early stages and will evolve with this library.